metricly/metricly-docs/content/api/api-widgets.md

 ### Response Body

 The following response body returns 4 widgets that belong to the chosen dashboard.
-This does not include gridStackContents found by querying the Dashboards API.
+This does not include **gridstackContents** found by interacting with the Dashboards API directly.

 ```
 {